Lake Park, Georgia

 Lake Park is a city in Lowndes County, Georgia, United States.
-The population was 733 at the 2010 census, up from 549 at the 2000 census.
+The population was 932 in 2020, up from 733 in 2010.

 History

 Lake Park was laid out in 1889 along the route of the newly completed Georgia Southern and Florida Railway.
-It was originally named Lawrence after its founder Lawrence A. Wisenbaker.
-The name Lawrenceville was rejected due to there already being a town of that same name in Georgia.
-It was renamed Lake Park in April 1890 for the many lakes surrounding the original town site.
-The Georgia General Assembly incorporated Lake Park in December 1890.
+It was originally named Lawrence after its founder, Lawrence A. Wisenbaker.
+However, the name Lawrenceville was rejected due to the existence of another town with the same name in Georgia.
+Subsequently, in April 1890, it was renamed Lake Park in reference to the numerous lakes surrounding the original town site.
+The Georgia General Assembly officially incorporated Lake Park in December 1890.

 Geography

 Lake Park is located in southeastern Lowndes County at 30°41′5″N 83°11′16″W (30.684704, -83.187639).
 It is bordered to the northwest by the unincorporated community of Twin Lakes.

 U.S. Route 41 passes through the center of town as Marion Avenue.
 It leads northwest 13 mi to Valdosta, the county seat, and southeast 7 mi to Jennings, Florida.
 Georgia State Route 376 leads east 10 mi to Statenville and west 8 mi to Clyattville.
 Interstate 75 passes west and south of Lake Park, with access from Exits 2 (Belville Road) and 5 (State Route 376).
 I-75 leads north past Valdosta 57 mi to Tifton and southeast 47 mi to Lake City, Florida.

 According to the United States Census Bureau, Lake Park has a total area of 3.7 km2, of which 0.05 km2, or 1.48%, are water.
 There are several natural lakes west and north of the city, including two (Ocean Pond and Long Pond) within the city limits.